 The Gumsberg project is located 30 kilometers south of the historic Falun Mine (Zn-Pb-Cu-Au) and 30 kilometers west of Boliden’s Garpenberg Mine (Zn-Pb-Cu-Au-Ag).
-In late 2016 the Gumsberg project was acquired by Boreal Metals Inc., (BMC).
-EMX holds an equity ownership in BMC plus an uncapped 3% NSR on the property.
+In late 2016 the Gumsberg project was acquired by Boreal Metals Inc., (BMC) (subsequently renamed to Norden Crown Metals, “NCM”).
+EMX holds an equity ownership in NCM plus an uncapped 3% NSR on the property.
 See Company news release dated November 22, 2016 for more details.
-Gumsberg comprises five contiguous exploration permits in the Bergslagen mining district of Sweden, one of Europe’s oldest mining districts.
+Gumsberg covers over 18,000 hectares in the Bergslagen mining district of Sweden, one of Europe’s oldest mining districts.
 Multiple historic mines within the Gumsberg project area were developed on Volcanogenic Massive Sulfide (VMS) style mineralization, including the Osträsilvberg mine, one of Sweden’s key silver producers in medieval times.
 Other historic mines within the project area were operated in the 1800’s and early 1900’s, targeting lead, zinc, and copper-rich VMS mineralization.
 Limited exploration drilling at Gumsberg was conducted in the 1930’s, 1950’s and early 1970’s, when VMS deposit models were still poorly understood.
 Little to no exploration has been conducted in the past 40 years.

 Note: The nearby mines and deposits in the region provide context for EMX’s Project, which occurs in a similar geologic setting, but this is not necessarily indicative that the project hosts similar tonnages or grades of mineralization.